Introvette/motor-gurus/README.md

 ## Design

-## Service microservice
+## Sales

-Explain your models and integration with the inventory microservice, here.
+The goal for the sales microservice is to track customer, sales represetative, and automobile sales data by polling

 ## Sales microservice